Voluntary Contributions at Work

 The P&C is an integral part of the structure of St Ives High School (SIHS), working closely with the Principal and Teaching Executive to identify and help fund an extensive and diverse range of activities and services for our students.
 We aim to improve educational outcomes and add value to the education of each SIHS student.

 Additional funds are raised through the Uniform Shop, locker hire, and special events.
 Sponsorship and grant funding also provide extra funds.
-SIHS partners with organisations whose values align with the School's and are focused on the local community.
+SIHS partners with organisations whose values align with our School and are focused on the local community.

 Partial Funding of Specialist Teachers

-The P&C assists in funding the employment of specialist teachers in the areas of ‘Leadership' and ‘Band'.
+The P&C assists in funding the employment of specialist teachers in the areas of ‘Leadership' and at times the ‘Band and Musical Program'.
 These additional teaching positions are not fully funded by the Government but are considered essential for students to develop and promote personal growth and achievement.
 Specialist teachers contribute to the School through experience, professional expertise, and new ideas to benefit all students.

 At SIHS our school motto is ‘Optima Optime', which means "The best possible things in the best possible ways".
 By supporting the Leadership Coordinator, we support a range of programs, which offer students the chance to develop their leadership abilities specifically through the Duke of Edinburgh Program, public speaking and debating.